-The much hyped Mangalore Goa highway is a dangerous place to say the least.
-The two lane highway does not have any divider and has villages all along the highway.
-People on foot, on bicycle, on auto just walk past the road, without looking at either side, leaving the responsibility of their safety to vehicle drivers of highway.
+The much-hyped Mangalore Goa highway is a dangerous place, to say the least.
+The two-lane highway does not have any divider and has villages all along the highway.
+People on foot, on a bicycle, on auto just walk past the road, without looking at either side, leaving the responsibility of their safety to vehicle drivers of the highway.
 On the whole stretch we were close to knocking down a biker, came close to having a brush with few pedestrians.
-And close enough to be hit bang on by vehicle coming from opposite direction.
+And close enough to be hit bang on by vehicle coming from the opposite direction.

-The beach is never too far from any of these places and since it is western coast, you can enjoy a nice sunset.
-The beaches are not too crowded and are long enough for you to go on a long walk.
-And lose yourself with the horizon in sight.
-It is so peaceful to walk on the almost lonely beach that you tend to loose concept of time and distance.
+The beach is never too far from any of these places and since it is the western coast, you can enjoy a nice sunset.
+The beaches are not too crowded and are long enough for you to go for a long walk.
+And lose yourself on the horizon in sight.
+It is so peaceful to walk on the almost lonely beach that you tend to lose the concept of time and distance.
 We walked on the Kodi beach which had only one big restaurant.
 And miles of stretch on both sides inviting you for a long walk.
 There are no lighthouses and we could not see any big ships like the ones you see near Mangalore.

-Recommend you to visit this natural beauty in Kundapura, Coastal Karnataka.
+Recommend you to visit this natural beauty in Kundapura.

 Recommend you to read following travel Blog on Tourist Places in Karnataka.